-Mild weather and blooming flowers make this season the ideal time to enjoy picturesque downtown Madison.
+Mild weather and blooming flowers make spring the ideal time to visit picturesque downtown Madison, Georgia.
 From the wide array of al fresco dining options to the countless outdoor parks and activities ready for exploration, there are plenty of reasons to visit this charming small town.

-Fly Solo with Our Self-guided Tour
+1. Fly Solo with a Self-Guided Tour

 Take a leisurely stroll through Madison’s rich history with our self-guided walking tour.
 It can be an adventure all its own to wander off the beaten path and explore the town on your own.
-Our mile-and-a-half long route features 26 unique stops, making it the best way to spend a couple of spare hours during your trip.
+This mile-and-a-half long route features 26 unique stops, making it the best way to spend a couple of spare hours during your trip.
 As you walk through history, learn old stories and interesting tidbits about the historic homes, churches and iconic buildings that line the beautiful streets of this charming small town.

-Wander Vibrant Parks and Gardens
+2. Wander Vibrant Parks and Gardens

-Understand Madison’s Rich History
+3. Understand Madison’s Rich History

-Discover Regional Art and Culture
+4. Discover Regional Art and Culture

 If the stunning architecture of old-style homes inspires your artistic side, take a moment to stop by one of the area’s art galleries or museums.
 The Steffen Thomas Museum of Art is an avant-garde choice for those interested in studying the unique work of one of Atlanta’s most esteemed artists.
 His passion for life shines through each of the over 400 pieces that make up the museum’s permanent collection.

-Reward Yourself with Some Retail Therapy
+5. Reward Yourself with Some Retail Therapy

 Here in Madison, we believe in retail therapy.
 With over 200 antique dealers and 30 boutiques in the Madison and Rutledge area combined, everyone in the family can benefit from a day at the shops.
-As you stroll through downtown, pop into one of our home décor stores or fashion boutiques to browse the latest trends in design.
+As you stroll through downtown, pop into one of the area’s home décor stores or fashion boutiques to browse the latest trends in design.
 If a more old-fashioned souvenir is what you seek, our eclectic antique shops are the perfect place to unearth hidden treasures.
 You might even learn a bit more about our town’s fascinating history while you’re at it!

-Enjoy Outdoor Dining
+7. Enjoy Outdoor Dining

-Bike Through Scenic Morgan County
+8. Bike Through Scenic Morgan County

 Step outside the charming small town of Madison and explore larger Morgan County via the Madison-Morgan Meander.
 This series of cyclist routes has a variety of difficulties perfect for any skill level of rider!
 Bridge the gap between Downtown Madison and Hard Labor Creek State Park by choosing the “Park to Park” route.
 Start at Madison Town Park and meander through the oldest part of the historic district on your way to Dixie Hwy for an enjoyable ride out to “Small but Special” Rutledge and then up to Hard Labor Creek State Park.